Tidal effects in the total flux and waveform in massless scalar-tensor theories to, respectively, relative 2PN and 1.5PN orders: Waveform generation formalism

 where the upper index $(\ell)$ refer to the $\ell^{\text{th}}$ time derivative.
-Similarly, a previous work~\cite{Bernard:2022noq} has shown that the scalar radiative moments also acquire some tail contributions.
-It is notably the case for the scalar dipole moment $U_i^s$ that differs from its once-differentiated source moment by the relation
+Similarly, it was shown in~\cite{Lang:2014osa} that the scalar radiative moments also acquire some tail contributions.
+It is notably the case for the scalar dipole moment $U_i^s$ that differs from its once-differentiated source moment by the relation~\cite{Bernard:2022noq}